vikra8pc/FinalProject_RutgersDS/Readme.md

 2. Data Characteristics
-There are 17506 data points in this dataset, in which 8753 are marked as training data, 5376 are marked as test data and the rest is validate data.
+There are 17506 data points in this dataset.
 There is no missing data in the dataset.
 The following table summarizes all the variables in the dataset:
 Variables	Type	Meaning
 Total cost	continuous	the cost ($) incurred to Drivetime to buy the vehicles